22 Jan Is Throwing a Drink at Someone Considered Assault?

 You might have heard about the arrest of a man who threw two cans of White Claw at an unsuspecting politician during a parade in Texas.
 This incident left many wondering, “Is throwing a drink someone assault?”
 The answer is yes.
-Throwing a drink is categorized as assault in many circumstances.
-It some cases, it could even be a felony.
+Throwing a drink at someone is assault in many circumstances.
+In some cases, it could even be a felony.

 What Counts as Assault in Arizona?